goriunov/cardinal-staking/README.md

 ## Background

-Cardinal staking is a suite of contracts for issuing staking NFTs and FTs.
+Cardinal staking encompasses a suite of contracts for issuing and staking NFTs and FTs.
 The simple program is a stake pool that tracks total stake duration.
-In addition there is an implementation of a token minting reward distributor.
-Cardinal staking works well with any standard NFT collection and also composes with other programs in the Cardinal NFT infrastructure ecosystem
+In addition, there is an implementation of a token minting reward distributor.
+Cardinal staking works well with any standard NFT collection and also composes with other programs in the Cardinal NFT infrastructure ecosystem.

 ## Packages